sallyom/fetchit/README.md

 Launch the harpoon container using a podman volume.

 NOTE: If a podman volume is not the preferred storage solution a directory can be used as well.
 An example would be `-v ~/harpoon-volume:/opt` instead of `-v harpoon-volume:/opt`.

+NOTE: For filetransfer, the `destination directory must exist` on the host.

 ```
 podman run -d --name harpoon -v harpoon-volume:/opt -v ./config.json:/opt/config.json -v /run/user/$(id -u)/podman//podman.sock:/run/podman/podman.sock quay.io/harpoon/harpoon:latest